gn0meavp/k-mean/README.md

 }
 ```

-Here what we could get form a bunch of random colours:
+Here what we could get from a bunch of random colours:

 <TBD>
 <TBD>